UW-CONNECT/SatelliteNetwork/README.md

 and receive with simpleRx.grc]

 simpleRX_sim/rx_stream_experiment.py -> Run, wait for "Started" message, then start the GNURADIO simulation.
+Or, run simpleRx.grc/simpleRx.py with the SDR device configured.

 If the file paths and parameters in config.py were set correctly, packet information should begin to appear in the cmd window.
-Packet statistics such as PER and SER and doppler can be evaluated via []
+Packet statistics such as PER and SER and doppler can be evaluated under Plotting.

+# Other Folders
+### Satellite Tracking

+Files related to ham satellite connecity between groundstations.

+### Ham Transmitters
+Includes a bare-bones SSB, CW, and FM transmitter.
+These are not fine-tuned for over-the-air use.